koushik8686/bit-n-build/README.md

 # 2. Navigate to the project directory
 cd bit-n-build/startup-progress-dashboard

-# 3. Install the dependencies
-npm install

-# 4. Open two integrated terminals
+# 3. Open two integrated terminals

 # In the **first terminal** (backend)
 cd backend